Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 • They streamline repetitive tasks like monthly rent or utility payments.

-• You can customize memorized transactions with specific details like amounts, accounts, and frequencies.
+• Customize memorized transactions with specific details like amounts, accounts, and frequencies.

 • This feature saves time and reduces data entry errors.

-34. How do you record a credit card payment in QuickBooks?
+34. What is the process for entering a credit card payment into QuickBooks?

 Ans: